Gardening Leyton — Recycling and Sustainability for an Eco-Friendly Waste Disposal Area

 Our commitment to a sustainable rubbish gardening area extends to transport.
 Gardening Leyton operates a fleet of low-carbon vans — including electric and hybrid vehicles — supplemented by cargo bikes for short, local collections.
 Route optimisation software reduces mileage, and load consolidation sends full lorries to transfer stations rather than many half-empty trips.
 These choices reduce emissions and reinforce our overall sustainability targets.

-Wood and pots set aside for reuse by local charities and community groups We also invest in equipment and infrastructure that supports circular reuse: covered compost bays, drying areas for reclaimed wood, and secure storage for items destined for partner charities.
+A smiling woman and young girl are sitting on a lush green lawn in a well-maintained garden, engaging in planting flowers.
+The woman is wearing a colorful floral dress and gardening gloves, while the girl is dressed in a light, sleeveless top with floral patterns.
+They are working together to plant blooming flowers in small pots and flower beds, with a variety of brightly coloured flowers, including yellow, purple, and orange, around them.
+The garden's background features a row of mature trees, a flower bed with blooming roses, and a neatly edged lawn.
+The scene is illuminated by natural sunlight, indicating a pleasant day.
+The outdoor space appears tidy and landscaped, highlighting the importance of gardening and outdoor maintenance services provided by Gardening Leyton, aimed at enhancing gardens around Leyton and nearby areas within the E11 postal district, supporting sustainable outdoor practices.
+We also invest in equipment and infrastructure that supports circular reuse: covered compost bays, drying areas for reclaimed wood, and secure storage for items destined for partner charities.
 To close the loop many projects on-site use compost and mulch produced from local green waste, returning nutrients to planting beds and lowering the need for external inputs.
 Where possible, surplus materials are scheduled for collection by partners rather than being sent to disposal.

 Community engagement, measurement and continual improvement